Meodinger/HTMLParser/README.md

 A simple HTML parser

-This Parser can only parse htmltext without syntax errors like unclosed tag.
+This Parser can only parse htmltext that all tags are closed.

 All elements are nodes with attributes and children (except Comment and PlainText).